 Active Directory Reports.
 Softerra Adaxes provides an extensive list of Active Directory reports that facilitate analysis and monitoring of the Active Directory environment.
 Reports can be created either for objects located in a specific Active Directory container or organizational unit, or for all objects in one or several Active Directory domains.
 Information on objects displayed in each report can be customized to represent data, detailed enough to perform effective analysis.

 Exchange Management.
-Softerra Adaxes enables administrators, help desk, and other staff to manage recipients in several Microsoft Exchange servers from a single administrative console, and spares the need to switch between several tools for Active Directory and Exchange management.
-The creation of Exchange mailboxes became significantly faster due to the ability to configure the generation of aliases and selection of mailbox stores by default.
-With the help of Business Rules, it is possible to automatically provision newly created or modified Active Directory users with Exchange mailboxes.
-Supported Exchange versions: 2003, 2007 and 2010.
+Softerra Adaxes enables administrators, help desk, and other staff to manage recipients in several Microsoft Exchange servers from a single web-based administrative console, and spares the need to switch between several tools for Active Directory and Exchange management.
+The management of Exchange mailboxes can become significantly faster, less error-prone and much simpler due to the vast capabilities of Web Interface customization for Exchange tasks.
+The extensive Exchange automation means supplied with Adaxes provide the ability to automate the creation and management of mailboxes, distribution lists, and mail-enabled recipients in Exchange.
+Supported Exchange versions: 2003, 2007, 2010, and 2013.

 Active Directory Management with PowerShell.
 Adaxes is delivered with a PowerShell module that includes a PowerShell provider and a set of cmdlets for Active Directory management from the command line.
 The PowerShell module lets users benefit from features like cross-domain management, automated provisioning, approval-based workflow, enforcement of enterprise standards, etc. For example, when an AD user is created using PowerShell, Adaxes can automatically add this user to certain groups, provision this user with a home directory and Exchange mailbox, ensure that the data specified for the user account corresponds to the established organization standards, send e-mail notifications, etc.